raindogg/cypher/README.md

 ## Summary
 Cryptography is all about the art of creating and decoding secret messages, called ciphers.
 Modern computers were born from advancements in cryptography.

-In this challenge, you'll work with a pair to refactor some existing cryptography code to make it more readable and follow Ruby best practices.
+In this challenge, you'll refactor some existing cryptography code to make it more readable and follow Ruby best practices.
 This is a long method.
 Use your newly-developed skills with classes and driver test code to break this code into a class structure and call the methods within it.

 ## Release 0: Run the code
 Run the code in [my_solution.rb](my_solution.rb) and see what the expected output is.